centreon/centreon-documentation/en/administration/centreon-ha/installation-4-nodes.md

 ### Understanding

-Before applying this procedure, you should have a good knowledge of Linux OS, of Centreon, and of Pacemaker clustering tools in order to have a correct understanding of what is being done.
+Before applying this procedure, you should have a good knowledge of Linux OS, of Centreon, and of Pacemaker clustering tools in order to have a proper understanding of what is being done.

 ### Installed Centreon platform

-A Centreon HA cluster can only be installed on base of an operating Centreon platform.
+A Centreon HA cluster can only be installed on top of an operating Centreon platform.
 Before following this procedure, it is mandatory that **[this installation procedure](../../installation/introduction.html)** has already been completed and that **about 5GB free space have been spared on the LVM volume group** that carries the MariaDB data directory (`/var/lib/mysql` mount point by default).

 The output of the `vgs` command must look like (what must be payed attention on is the value under `VFree`):